 Prereq: RM 704, Risk Measurement (Fall), ECO 721, Econometrics or ECO 382, Intro Econometrics, or BUS 384, Forecast & Regression Analysis.
-Students who have taken BUS 386, Financial Econometrics, will not receive credit for this course.
+Students who have taken BUS 386, Financial Econometrics, will not receive credit for this course and should take an alternative elective from within the program.